allen-garvey/dithermark/docs/add-ordered-matrix.md

 # Add (a new) Ordered Matrix

 An ordered matrix can be thought of as a pattern that is used for the ordered dithers.
-In this project the term "Bayer Matrix" is used for historical reason, since the Bayer pattern was implemented first, and it was too much effort to change this (interestingly, the [ordered dithering Wikipedia article](https://en.wikipedia.org/wiki/Ordered_dithering) lists bayer matrix as a generic term for this anyway).
+In this project the term "Bayer Matrix" is used for historical reasons, since the Bayer pattern was implemented first, and it was too much effort to change this (interestingly, the [ordered dithering Wikipedia article](https://en.wikipedia.org/wiki/Ordered_dithering) lists bayer matrix as a generic term for this anyway).
 This guide will walk you through how to do this.

 ## Overview